 “Joy to the World” – A Christmas Eve Meditation

 Christmas isn’t always easy for the children in our midst.
-This year some will celebrate Christmas separated from their parents and incarcerated on the USA borderlands.
+This year, for the first time, many won’t be traveling to see grandparents.
+Others will be receiving food baskets and feel their parents’ anxiety about where they will be living next year.
+Some, with plenty of resources, will feel worried about whether the pandemic will strike their family, and when they can be kids again, playing sports, going to Disneyworld, having over nights with friends.
+This year some will children celebrate Christmas still separated from their parents and incarcerated on the USA borderlands.
 Others, such as the descendants of one of the first Christian communities, have fled Syria and are now in refugee camps.
-Still others grief the loss of a parent or miss a parent stationed overseas.
+Still others grieve the loss of a parent or grandparent due to COVID and miss a parent stationed overseas.

 It had been a difficult year for the little boy.
 Just five years old, he had experienced the impact of his father’s unemployment and his mother’s illness.
 Kind people brought food baskets to supplement their dwindling reserves; there were few toys and no special outings; his mom was tired, living in the aftermath of her cancer treatments.
 That year, there were few smiles, and less laughter around his home.
 Christmas was coming, but there was little holiday cheer.
 He didn’t even know if they’d have a tree, things were so tight financially.

 It was Christmas Eve and they went to church as they always did.
-He was glad to sit between his mom and dad as they sang the carols – “Joy to the World,” “O Little Town of Bethlehem,” and “Silent Night.”
-His parents even let him hold the candle this year.
+(Remember those days – just last year.)
+He was glad to sit between his mom and dad as they sang the carols – “Joy to the World,” “O Little Town of Bethlehem,” and “Silent Night” His parents even let him hold the candle this year.

 As they drove home, he had no great expectations.
 He had been told that Santa might just bring a few simple gifts, maybe a toy and a sweater.